parkvivi/parkvivi/README.md

 ## 🌿 About Me

 - 🎓 **Major:** Computer Engineering and Science and Technology at [ICT Unifesp](https://www.unifesp.br/campus/sjc/) in São José dos Campos, Brazil.
-- 🐍 **Languages:** Always eager to learn new ways of using Python.
+- 🐍 **Favourite Languages:** Always eager to learn new ways of using Python.
 I also love tinkering with Arduino and ESP32, so C++ skill development efforts are ongoing!
 - 💾 **Favorite Project:** My cherished [Unifesp-LabAOC](https://github.com/parkvivi/Unifesp-LabAOC) repository, where I developed a 32-bit ARM processor by myself.
-- 🌺 **Languages (of the world!):** Fluent in three languages, dabbling in three more.
-Figuring out Korean at the moment.
 - 🌻 **LinkedIn:** [viviane-park](https://www.linkedin.com/in/viviane-park)

 ---

-## 🌸 Interests
+## 🌺 Interests

-- Embedded systems, microcontrollers, and hardware design
+- Embedded systems, microcontrollers and hardware design
 - Mathematics, physics, engineering and electronics
+- Languages: Fluent in three, dabbling in three more
-- Programming language theory & practice
+- Coding theory and practice

 ---